 Table of Contents

-The Delhi Sultanate was an Islamic Empire based in Delhi that stretched over large parts of South Asia for 320 years (1206–1526).
-Five dynasties ruled over the Delhi Sultanate sequentially:- the Mamluk dynasty (1206–1290), the Khalji dynasty (1290–1320), and the Tughlaq dynasty (1320–1414), the Sayyid dynasty (1414–1451), and the Lodi dynasty (1451–1526).
+The Delhi Sultanate, an Islamic Empire based in Delhi, ruled over extensive regions of South Asia for 320 years (1206–1526).
+The five dynasties that governed the Delhi Sultanate were the Mamluk dynasty (1206–1290), the Khalji dynasty (1290–1320), the Tughlaq dynasty (1320–1414), the Sayyid dynasty (1414–1451), and the Lodi dynasty (1451–1526).

 The Mamluk Dynasty